mozack/abra2/README.md

 --targets <BED file describing target assembly regions>	(Usually corresponds to capture targets) --working <temp directory>

+### Somatic  mode

+If working with tumor/normal pairs, it is highly recommended to assemble your samples together.
+To do this, simply specify multiple input and output BAM files on the command line.

 ### Output
 ABRA produces 1 or more realigned BAMs.
 It is currently necessary to sort and index the output.
 At present, the mate information may not bee 100% accurate.
 Samtools fixmate or Picard Tools FixMateInformation may be used to correct this.

 Reads that have been realigned will contain a YO tag indicating their original alignment position.
 Reads that were originally unaligned will have a YO value of N/A.

+After the output BAM file is sorted and indexed it can be passed into a variant caller such as [FreeBayes](https://github.com/ekg/freebayes)